Stabilo CarbOthello Pencils

 Usability and Durability – 3.5/5

 Being a rather chalky charcoal-based pencil, these can get a bit messy during use.
 This isn’t anything unique and is typical of this type of core.
 It is a small price to pay for the great blending and overall feel, however.
 Strokes with these pencils feel controlled, thick, and waxy.
 Altering pressure can result in a dynamic range of application depths which can really open up what you are capable of with minimal effort.
-With water the choices are even greater.
+With water, the choices are even greater.
 Really these are extremely versatile pencils and even play nicely with other pencil lines.
 Sharpening difficulty is about average and they should hold up to a decent amount of abuse.

 Packaging and Presentation – 4/5

 These pencils come in an attractive case and, depending on the quantity, can even be purchased in a wood case with two levels and included sharpener and eraser.
 The pencils themselves are externally colored to match the core color and the base is a whitish gray color.
 They type and color of the pencil is also stamped on the outside of the barrel.
+This all combines for a very attractive, classy look that we think you will enjoy.

 Cost – 4/5